Jadeja01/newsapi/README.md

--> General purpose news api for own website.
+-> General purpose news api for my own website.

 -> Just for testing and practise.